thinkphp/cuba.js/README.md

                    console.log(data)
          })

-OR
+### YQL - Yahoo!
+Query Language YQL is an expressive SQL-like language.

-         //Yahoo!
-Query Language YQL is an expressive SQL-like language that lets you query, filter, and join data across Web Services.
+         //Lets you query, filter, and join data across Web Services.
          //With YQL apps run faster with fewer lines of code and smaller network footprint. var query = "select * from flickr.photos.search where has_geo='true' and text='san francisco' and api_key='e407090ddb7d7c7c36e0a0474289ec74'"